 If you’re feeling lost and trying to decide if divorce is right for you, my recommendation is to put the divorce question aside.
 This is not the right time to make the decision.
 Instead, focus on getting to know yourself.
 Once you’ve reconnected with your authentic self, you’ll have a much better assessment of about your marriage.

 So how do you get to discover what makes you laugh or what you enjoy?
 How do you get comfortable making yourself a priority?
-I have some awesome suggestions for you in my 14 Ways To Get To Know Yourself -it’s a free download when you subscribe for updates from my companion site, My Divorce Pal.
+I have some awesome suggestions for you in my free 14 Ways To Get To Know Yourself.
 I encourage you to take a few moments to download this … it would really be a terrific way to start the new year.

 Missy blogs at Far From Flawless where she writes about leading a Christian life with a blended family hoping that sharing her journey will empower others to shun the mask of imperfection and open themselves to authentic living.